jamiw1/reCONSTRUCT/README.md

 Creating a player is easy!

+Inside the Server script, get the player in some way, (usually by using Players.PlayerAdded)
+> [!NOTE]
-Inside the Server script, get the player in some way, (usually by using Players.PlayerAdded) Setting the PlayerData value to the new player is not required, but highly recommended to easily access data about a player.
+> Setting the PlayerData value to the new player is not required, but highly recommended to easily access data about a player.

 Example:
 ```lua